SkylarHoughtonGithub/potd-web-app/README.md

 http://localhost:5000/
 ```

-Navigate to `http://localhost:5000/nasa_flask_app.html` to see the Astronomy Picture of the Day.
+The web interface will automatically redirect you to the main page at `/web/` where you can access the Astronomy Picture of the Day at `/web/today`.

+## API Documentation

+The application provides a RESTful API with Swagger documentation for easy integration with other services:

+- Swagger UI: `/swagger`
+- API endpoints:
+  - `/api/apod` - Get the Astronomy Picture of the Day
+  - Supports parameters for date, date ranges, and more

 ## Testing